-PART V - Masters and Seafarers
+PART V - Masters and Seafarers - General

-- 86. Definitions and interpretation in this Part - 87.
-Application of this Part
+86. Definitions and interpretation in this Part 68

+87. Application of this Part 69

-Engagement and Discharge of Crews
+Enga gement and Discharge of Crews 69

-- 88. Crew agreements - Regulations relating to crew agreements and recruitment and placement of seafarers - 90.
-Discharge of seafarers - 91.
-Seafarers left behind abroad otherwise than on discharge - 92.
-Discharge of seafarers when the ship ceases to be registered in the Islands
+88. Crew agreements

+89. Regulations relating to crew agreements and recruitment and placement of seafarers

+90. Discharge of seafarers

+91. Seafarers left behind abroad otherwise than on discharge

+92. Discharge of seafarer when the ship ceases to be registered in the Islands

-Wages, etc.
+Wag es, etc. 71

-- 93. Payment of seafarer's wages - 94.
-Account of seafarer's wages - 95.
-Regulations relating to wages and accounts - 96.
-Power of Shipping Master or proper officer to decide disputes on wages - 97.
-Restriction on assignment of and charge upon wages - 98.
-Power of court to award interest on wages due - 99.
-Allotment notes - 100.
-Right of person named in allotment to sue in own name - 101.
-Right, or loss of right, to wages in certain circumstances - 102.
-Protection of certain rights and remedies - 103.
-Remedies of master for remuneration, disbursements, etc.
+93. Payment of seafarers' wages 71

+94. Account of seafarers' wages 73

+95. Regulations relating to wages and accounts

+96. Power of Shipping Master or proper officer to decide disputes on wages

+97. Restriction on assignment of and charge upon wages

+98. Power of court to award interest on wages due

+99. Allotment notes

+100. Right of person named in allotment to sue in own name

+101. Right, or loss of right, to wages in certain circumstances

+102. Protection of certain rights and remedies

+103. 5

-Safety, Health and Welfare
+Safe ty, Health and Welfare 78

-- 104. Obligation of shipowners as to seaworthiness - 105.
-Shipowner's relief from liability for unseaworthiness - 106.
-Crew accommodation and living and working conditions of seafarers - 107.
-Complaints about provisions or water - 108.
+104. Obligation of shipowners as to seaworthiness 78

+Shipowner's relief from liability for unseaworthiness

+Crew accommodation and living and working conditions of seafarers

+Complaints about provisions or water

 Expenses of medical and other treatment during voyage

-Manning, Qualifications, Training and Uniform
+Manı ning, Qualifications, Training and Uniform 80

-- 109. Application of sections 110 to 114
+Application of sections 110 to 114 80

-- 110. Manning
+110.

-- 111. Power to exempt from manning requirements
+111. Power to exempt from manning requirements

-- 112. Prohibition on going to sea undermanned
+Prohibition on going to sea undermanned

-- 113. Production of certificates and other documents of qualifications
+Production of certificates and other documents of qualifications

-- 114. Crew's knowledge of English
+Crew's knowledge of English

-- 115. Unqualified seafarer going to sea as qualified person
+115.

-- 116. Medical treatment on board ship
+116. Medical treatment on board ship

-- 117. Special certificates of competence
+117. Special certificates of competence

-- 118. Young persons
+118. Young persons

-- 119. Financial assistance
+119.

-- 120. Uniform
+120. Uniform 84

-Offences by Seafarers
+Offer nces by Seafarers 85

-- 121. Conduct endangering ship, persons, etc. - 122.
-Concerted disobedience and neglect of duty
+Conduct endangering ship, persons, etc.

+122 Concerted disobedience and neglect of duty 87

-Disciplinary Offences
+Disci plinary Offences 88

-123. Breaches by seafarers of codes of conduct
+Breaches by seafarers of codes of conduct .88

-Disqualification of Seafarers and Inquiries
+- ualification of Seafarers and Inquiries 89

-- 124. Inquiry into fitness or conduct of officer
+124. Inquiry into fitness or conduct of officer

-- 125. Disqualification of holder of certificate other than officer
+125. Disqualification of holder of certificate other than officer

-- 126. Inquiry into fitness or conduct of seafarer
+Inquiry into fitness or conduct of seafarer

-- 127. Rehearing and appeal from inquiry
+Rehearing and appeal from inquiry

-- 128. Rules as to inquiries and appeals
+Rules as to inquiries and appeals

-- 129. Failure to deliver cancelled or suspended certificate
+Failure to deliver cancelled or suspended certificate

-- 130. Power to restore certificate
+Power to restore certificate

-- 131. Power to summon witness to inquiry
+Power to summon witness to inquiry

-- 132. Refusal to give evidence to inquiry
+132. Refusal to give evidence to inquiry .93

-Civil Liability of Seafarers for Offences
+Civil Liability of Seafarers for Offences 93

-- 133. Civil liability for absence without leave - 134.
-Civil liability for smuggling - 135.
+133. Civil liability for absence without leave .93

+Civil liability for smuggling

 Civil liability for fines under immigration laws

-Relief and Repatriation and Relief Costs
+Relie f and Repatriation and Relief Costs 94

-- 136. Relief and return of seafarers left behind or shipwrecked - 137.
-Limit of employer's liability under section 136 - 138.
-Recovery of expenses from employer incurred for relief and return - 139.
+136. Relief and return of seafarers left behind or shipwrecked .94

+Limit of employer's liability under section 136

+138. Recovery of expenses from employer incurred for relief and return .95

 Recovery of expenses from seafarers

-Documentation
+Docι Imentation 96

-- 140. Official and other log books
+140. Official and other log books .96

-- 141. Lists of crew
+Lists of crew

-- 142. Cayman Islands seafarers' cards
+142. Cayman Islands seafarers' cards .98

-- 143. Discharge books
+Discharge books

-- 144. Handing over of documents by master
+Handing over of documents by master

 PART VI - Prevention of Collisions and Safety of Navigation

-Collision Regulations, Distress and Safety
+Colli sion Regulations, Distress and Safety 99

+Collision regulations .99

+Cayman Islands ships to observe collision regulations

+Foreign ships in Cayman Islands waters